makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-<h2>Instructions to connect </h2>

-- Connect to psql
-- Create the database using the psql command CREATE DATABASE chitter;
-- Connect to the database using the pqsl command \c chitter
-- Run the query saved in the file create_tables.sql

 <h4>Initial thoughts</h4>
 - Per user requirements
 - A user can view all peeps using threads via my infrastructural design choice (listed via Thread.all)